o1iv3r/FeatureImpCluster/README.md

 Now it becomes quite obvious that x and y are the only relevant features, and we could do our clustering only based on these features.
-This is importantant in practice since cluster centroids with a lower number of features are easier to interpret, and we can save time / money collecting and pre-processing unnecessary features.
+This is important in practice since cluster centroids with a lower number of features are easier to interpret, and we can save time / money collecting and pre-processing unnecessary features.